7 for 7 by 7:30

 The Wapiti or Rocky Mountain

 I’m not going on a diatribe to tell you how beautiful these animals are.
 Many of you may well have already been elk hunting.
-Did you know that the elk inColorado
+Did you know that the elk inColorado Wyoming Yellowstone elk herd and they had to put down several

 animals due to this disease.
 Not so back